pb4git/Ocean-of-code/README.md

 ## Evaluation framework
 In order to have a unified evaluation, all actions are evaluated in the framework of total discounted damage taken from or done to the opponent.
 - For a torpedo, it is simply the damage probability given the opponent presence map `damageProbability*0.95^0`
-- For a surface, it is simply the known `1*0.95^turn` damage taken when surface happens
+- For a surface, we take a known damage when surface happens and assume we'll need to surface again after `pathSize` turns : ``1*(0.95^turn + 0.95^(turn + pathSize)``
 - For space-filling, `0.95^spaceLeft` : we will need to surface when all cells are filled in
-- For a mine, I take `mineDamage*0.95^turn` damage when walking through a mine field.
+- For a mine, the submarine takes `mineDamage*0.95^turn` damage when walking through a mine field.
 See below how mineDamage is calculated.

 ## Overall structure
 The objective of the search is to evaluate nearly exhaustively all Surface / Move / Torpedo / Silence combinations.